-Hydraulic Oil is overflowing from the hydraulic oil breather.
+When hydraulic oil is overflowing from the hydraulic oil breather.

-- Check the hydraulic level in the EOLTM Easy Oil Level System, level when full should show slightly at the bottom of the window.
+- Check the hydraulic level in the EOLTM Easy Oil Level System, level when full should show in the window.
 Drain oil out if necessary. - Check the rating of your 3rd party attachment to make sure it will work with our units.
 Call the factory with questions. - Check the hydraulic oil temperature.
-Don't allow the temperature to get hotter than 180 degrees, damage may result.
-Allow a cool down if your temperature gauge is over 180 degrees.

-Loader or other attachment will not stay in the upward posiiton when handle is pushed.
+When the loader or other attachment will not stay in the upward position when attachment handle is pushed.